-“Even if they can only handle a three-degree rise, that would still limit the land lost to climate change to about 5%.”
 After testing over a thousand samples, he eventually found what he was looking for: the tepary bean, a hardy survivor cultivated since pre-Columbian times in an area that is now part of northern Mexico and the American southwest.
 Hoping to transfer the resistant traits from one type of bean to another, Beebe began to cross the tepary with more common varieties such as pinto, white, black and kidney beans.

 He and his team planted the new cross-breeds in plots on Colombia’s humid Caribbean coast.
 They also cultivated them in greenhouses within CIAT’s grounds, where they could accurately control the temperatures.
 The results were beyond their wildest hopes.
 Some of the crossed beans showed signs of being able to handle a 3°C rise, while others seemed able to withstand 4°C or more.
 That means the new bean might not only mitigate the effects of climate change where beans are already grown, but even allow production to expand into completely new parts of Central America and East Africa.
 “Even if they can only handle a three-degree rise, that would still limit the land lost to climate change to about 5%”, says Beebe.